pankona/hashira/docsrc/overview.md

-# design overview
+# hashira Design overview

-## functions of hashira on PC
+## Functions of hashira on PC

-### cli and gui
+### CLI and GUI

-* add a new task and place it on Backlog
+* Add a new task and place it on Backlog
-* change status of tasks to ToDo, Doing, and Done
+* Change status of tasks to ToDo, Doing, and Done
-* add interrupter task, place it on Doing directory
+* Add interrupter task, place it on Doing directory
-* show list of tasks on each status
+* Show list of tasks on each status

-### gui specific
+### GUI specific

-* show chart to indicate how long time spent to current task
+* Show chart to indicate how long time spent to current task

-## functions of hashira on Android
+## Functions of hashira on Android

-### application
+### Application

-* add a new task and place it on Backlog
+* Add a new task and place it on Backlog
-* change status of tasks to ToDo, Doing, and Done
+* Change status of tasks to ToDo, Doing, and Done
-* add interrupter task, place it on Doing directory
+* Add interrupter task, place it on Doing directory
-* show list of tasks on each status
+* Show list of tasks on each status

-### widget
+### Widget

-* add a new task and place it on Backlog
+* Add a new task and place it on Backlog
-* show list of tasks on Backlog
+* Show list of tasks on Backlog
-* show current task and how long time spent to the task
+* Show current task and how long time spent to the task

-## functions of daemon
+## Functions of Daemon

-* it is for making hashira work even there's no network
+* It is for making hashira work even there's no network
-* daemon has database to cache the tasks and "commands"
+* Daemon has database to cache the tasks and "commands"
-  * "commands" means a unit of modifications to tasks. e.g) add new task, move task to ToDo, and so on
+  * "commands" means a unit of modifications to tasks. e.g) Add new task, move task to ToDo, and so on
   * "commands" are used to sync with datastore
-* if network is available, then sync registered or changed tasks with cloud
+* If network is available, then sync registered or changed tasks with cloud

-## functions of datastore
+## Functions of datastore

-* it is assumed to place on cloud. it is for syncing data between devices
+* It is assumed to place on cloud. it is for syncing data between devices
-* it accepts "commands" to add or modify tasks
+* It accepts "commands" to add or modify tasks
-* daemon can retrieve chunk of commands with from-to query to reflect datastore's update to local database
+* Daemon can retrieve chunk of commands with from-to query to reflect datastore's update to local database

-## modules
+## Modules

 ```uml
 @startuml